In every society that has different classes of people, there are different effective laws for each group.

 The woman was a Native woman maybe in her 40s or so.
-She had some extreme trauma in her background, ranging from a child who died in an explosion to various other stresses and traumas, and was an extremely hardcore drinker.
+She had some extreme trauma in her background, ranging from a child who died horrifically to various other stresses and traumas, and was an extremely hardcore drinker.
 But she was also quite a bit smarter than most people, and ‘an outside progressive’ in the sense that she was highly ethical according to her background, and did not compromise on her ethics.

 His view was that since they had sex every day when they were drunk, he had a reasonable right to assume that he was ‘entitled’ to that if he provided alcohol.
 A person could argue whether that attitude is good or bad, but it was, and still largely is, the prevailing morality of the United States.

 Her view was that any sex that was not entirely consensual and mutual was inappropriate.
 She no doubt recognized her weakness for alcohol, and knew the position it put her in, but was not sure where the line of propriety was drawn in western culture.
 When he crossed a line that she drew, based on her education and knowledge, she decided to translate it into western terms and accused him of rape, to ‘test’ the legitimacy of the supposed system. https://www.theatlantic.com/culture/archive/2021/03/girlhood-melissa-febos-lucid-expose-rape-culture/618445/

 ~ Native women have always been assaulted, raped and even killed in high numbers in U.S. society.
 It is comparable to any conquered group in any country, the women of the conquered group become a sort of ‘spoil of war’ long after the war is over.